Turning down a promotion at work

 When openings appear at the higher levels of an organisation, it often makes sense to promote from within.
 After all, there are bound to be plenty of ambitious employees eyeing up that vacant spot.
-Even when a new job comes with a new title, benefits and opportunities for advancement, there are still plenty of reasons why an employee might not jump at the chance to be promoted.
+There are plenty of reasons why an employee might not jump at the chance to be promoted.
+Even when a new job comes with a new title, benefits and opportunities for advancement.
 As their manager, have you considered why your employee might be turning down a promotion?

 So why is it that turning down a promotion at work seems to be a growing trend for some industries?